Traditional Helicopter – Tuning¶

 Users should generally understand the flight control laws before tuning.
 At a high level, the arducopter control laws are designed as a model following architecture where the software converts the pilot input into a commanded attitude (Stabilize Mode) or commanded rate (Acro mode) and controls the aircraft to achieve that commanded value.
 In the background, the software keeps track of, or predicts, where the aircraft should be in space (i.e. pitch and roll attitude) based on the inputs of the pilot or autopilot.
 It has two controllers (attitude and rate) that work together to ensure the actual aircraft is following the software’s predicted pitch and roll rates and attitudes.

 The pilot’s commands are limited by the amount of acceleration that can be commanded through the ATC_ACCEL_P_MAX for pitch and ATC_ACCEL_R_MAX for roll.
-The initial responsiveness (crispness/sluggishness) of the aircraft to the pilot input can be adjusted through the RC_FEEL parameter.
+The initial responsiveness (crispness/sluggishness) of the aircraft to the pilot input can be adjusted through the ATC_INPUT_TC parameter (in AC 3.5 or earlier, this parameter was called RC_FEEL).
 The pilot input and these parameters are used to determine the requested rate required to achieve the desired response that is fed to the rate controller.

 Initial Setup of Pitch and Roll Tuning Parameters¶